falconandrea/SightseerBuddy/README.md

 1. Run the application: `npm run dev`
 2. Access the application through your web browser at `http://localhost:3000`.

-### Demo

-Include a brief description of how to use the application with screenshots or gifs.

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to SightseerBuddy, please follow these steps: